Garth Brooks & the Magic of Christmas

-Garth Brooks & the Magic of Christmas is the second holiday album by American country music artist Garth Brooks.
+Garth Brooks & the Magic of Christmas is the second Christmas album by American country music artist Garth Brooks.
 It was released on November 23, 1999, peaked at number seven on the Billboard 200 chart, and number one on the Top Country Albums chart.
 Two years after this album's release, Brooks released a reissue of this album, Songs from Call Me Claus, which contained most of the songs from this release.
 The only tracks which were not carried over were "White Christmas", "God Rest Ye Merry, Gentlemen", and "Go Tell It on the Mountain" (all of which are remixed versions of the same songs from his first Christmas album, Beyond the Season).